If you’re human, I suspect there are at least a few things you don’t like to do.

 I’m spit-balling, but I’m thinking of businesses that people visit, have a great time, and take lots of pictures.
 First up: vineyards.

 My vision is to have them purchase our e-Gift cards and give them to their visitors, so visitors can display their fond memories using our product.
+Maybe I should consider getting in touch with companies that could provide me with bulk gift cards!
+Better safe than sorry, as they say!
 But I better hurry up before they run out of water in California and there won’t be anymore wine.

 Ouch.
 Maybe that was unnecessary.